selinon/selinon/docs.source/storage.rst

         charset: 'utf-8'
       port: 27017

+Configuration entries `host`, `port`, `password` and `db` can be parametrized using environment variables.
 The implementation is available in :mod:`selinon.storages.redis`.

 `MongoDB` - MongoDB database adapter
 =========================================